twentyhq/twenty/.github/CONTRIBUTING.md

 # Contributing to Twenty

 Thank you for considering contributing to Twenty!
-All types of community contributions are welcome to aid in building and improving Twenty's open-source CRM platform.
+All community contributions are welcome.

 This guide outlines the process for contributing to this project.
 Please make sure to go through the [documentation](https://docs.twenty.com) before making your contribution.

 > And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation: